 What is Art Deco Style?
-What does an Art Deco Style Vintage Engagement Ring look like?
+What does an Art Deco Style Jewelry look like?
 And when and why did Art Deco become so popular?

 The Art Deco period was one of the most productive, even revolutionary, periods in design history.
 Before it had come Art Nouveau, a style full of natural motifs and gentle curves and swirls.
 Art Deco, however, belonged squarely in the age of the machine.